njaldea/nil-xit-test/doc/05-MACROS.md

 }
 ```

-Register a test without input/output.
+Registers a test without input/output.

-The 3rd argument is a group and the path to be used to generate the test.
-See [Concepts: Group](./03-concepts.md#group) for details on group paths.

-This will generate a test named `Suite.Case[group:.]`.
-See [Concepts: Test Identification](./03-concepts.md#test-identification) for more on test naming.
+The 3rd argument specifies the group path for test generation.
+This creates a test named `Suite.Case[group:.]`.

-If the last path is an `*`, it will instead create multiple tests for the same tests.
-Let's assume there are two folders inside group named `a` and `b`, the following tests should be registered:
+**Wildcard paths:** If the path ends with `*`, multiple tests are created for each subdirectory.
+For example, if group contains folders `a` and `b`, these tests are registered:
 - `Suite.Case[group:./a]`
 - `Suite.Case[group:./b]`

-This path is going to be used to load inputs that depend on a path, resulting in easier way of doing parameterized testing.
+This enables easier parameterized testing by loading different inputs based on the path.

 ## XIT_TEST_F

 ```cpp
 using Suite = nil::xit::gate::Test<
     nil::xit::gate::Input<...>,
     nil::xit::gate::Output<...>